-Both parties and their Virginia Beach Divorce Lawyers sign a “no court” agreement that directs both of the attorneys to withdraw from the case if the case does continue to litigation in court.
+Both parties and their lawyers sign a “no court” agreement that directs both of the attorneys to withdraw from the case if the case does continue to litigation in court.

 Contact a family or domestic relations court to file your divorce papers and settlement agreement.
 Because you have gone through a collaborative law divorce, this filing will be a simple, uncontested procedure.

 Collaborative divorce can save you time, money, and the stress of litigation.
-At Mahoney Nashatka Richmond, we are here to help you reach a solution that is best for everyone involved.
+At Mahoney & Richmond, we are here to help you reach a solution that is best for everyone involved.

 Even the assistance of legal counsel can’t always help couples resolve the key issues necessary to terminate their marriage.
 In many cases, their dispute must be solved through the courts.
 These so-called “Contested Divorce” proceedings rely on a trial judge to resolve the often-difficult issues of property division, spousal support, and child custody, support and visitation.
 Due to the complex nature of the hearings and their long-lasting implications, an experienced family law attorney is essential to protect your interests.

-Our Divorce Lawyers In Virginia Beach work closely with you to understand all of the unique issues surrounding your separation and impending divorce.
-Mahoney Nashatka Richmond offers decades of experience to ensure that your long-term interests are protected and the results are returned in your favor.
+Our Divorce Lawyers from Virginia Beach work closely with you to understand all of the unique issues surrounding your separation and impending divorce.
+Mahoney & Richmond offers decades of experience to ensure that your long-term interests are protected and the results are returned in your favor.